open-mmlab/mmdetection/configs/yolox/README.md

 1. The test score threshold is 0.001, and the box AP indicates the best AP.
 2. Due to the need for pre-training weights, we cannot reproduce the performance of the `yolox-nano` model.
 Please refer to https://github.com/Megvii-BaseDetection/YOLOX/issues/674 for more information.
 3. We retrained the official yolox based on https://github.com/Megvii-BaseDetection/YOLOX/issues/735, but found that the performance will still drop by about 0.3.
+Its commit id is `38c633bf176462ee42b110c70e4ffe17b5753208`.
 The best AP of `YOLOX-s` is 40.3, the best AP of `YOLOX-l` is 49.2, the best AP of `YOLOX-x` is 50.9 and the best AP of `YOLOX-tiny` is 31.8.